Trudelutt/SegCaps/README.md

 # Capsules for Object Segmentation (SegCaps)
 ### by [Rodney LaLonde](https://rodneylalonde.wixsite.com/personal) and [Ulas Bagci](http://www.cs.ucf.edu/~bagci/)

-## This repo is the official implementation of SegCaps
+## This repo is forked from the official implementation of SegCaps and is being used for coronary artery segmentation

 The original paper for SegCaps can be found at https://arxiv.org/abs/1804.04241.